 - (i) Write a code that renders the previously described phenomenon. - (ii) Draw in a figure the square that displays at each iteration the balls that are moving. - (iii) Add a condition that allows to make the balls disappear whenever they reach the limits of the square. - (iv) Add a condition that make the balls change their color when they have reached half the square.

-To achieve those you questions, you may need to use the following functions: rand, randn, while, hold on, hold off, find and pause.
+To achieve those you questions, you may need to use the following functions: random.randn, clf and pause from numpy and matplotlib.pyplot.